-This policy will be implemented by the Government, NGOs, the private sector and the communities with the NCPD coordinating the implementation.
+This policy will be implemented by the Government, religious organisations, NGOs, the private sector and the communities with the NCPD being responsible for the vetting, coordination and implementation of this policy.
 For NCPD to play its role effectively, its status needs to be enhanced through an Act of Parliament.